Skip to main content

 5. Minimize Leakage Current

 Leakage current—small amounts of continuous power drain—can reduce battery life over time.
-Selecting components with low leakage current and implementing optimized circuit designs can mitigate this issue, especially in low-power embedded solutions.
+Using FinFET transistors and ultra-low-leakage (ULL) process nodes helps mitigate this.
+Additionally, implementing optimized circuit designs with minimal pull-up resistors can reduce this issue, especially in low-power embedded solutions.

 6. Write Efficient Code